Golden Pyrenees

 Golden Pyrenees Activity Requirements

-This dog needs to have regular daily exercise to keep fit and healthy.
-It will also help to keep them within a healthy weight range, as they can easily put on excess weight.
-Play activities can be anything from chasing after a ball, to a game of tug of war.
-A romp with other dogs in the secure dog park will assist with socialising your dog and he will learn to accept other dogs and people with good grace.
-They do not tolerate extreme heat well with their thick coat so exercise in the coolest part of the day is best.
+Play activities can be anything from chasing after a ball, to a game of tug of war; your Golden Pyrenees will love physical activity and fun.
+A romp and run around with other dogs in the secure dog park will assist with socializing your dog so that he or she will learn to accept other dogs and people.
+A word of caution: they don’t tolerate extreme heat well with their thick coat so exercise in the coolest part of the day is best advised.

 Golden Pyrenees Owner Experiences